Benchmarking & Usability

 Areas to test may include:

-• Installation time.
+- Installation time.
 This was important to one company I worked with that used a national reseller that was relatively nontechnical.
 A competitor had similar pricing, but their product could be installed in 1/4th the time (5 versus 20 hours).
 This made the competitor’s product cost less to install and less overall for the customer.

-• Keystrokes/time per task.
+- Keystrokes/time per task.
 It is simple to compare keystrokes or mouse clicks per task between different applications.
 These can measure interface efficiency.
 However, in doing so you can also determine compliance with Windows/OS standards–in case a competitor has an efficient but nonstandard interface that you must position against.
 A perfect example would be Pinnacle Software’s editing package versus Adobe Premier or Sonic Foundry’s Vegas.
 Pinnacle’s software has some nice shortcuts, but it does not follow Windows conventions.
 As a result, it may be easier to use, but much more difficult to learn–a positioning leverage point against or for the software (depending on whether or not you work for Pinnacle or a competitor).
-If you know the interface advantages, you can those tasks that you do faster and de-emphasis the others (until you can fix them).
+If you know the interface advantages, you can those tasks that you do faster and de-emphasize the others (until you can fix them).
 Example of counting keystrokes (scroll down to the Usability section and click the graphic): ConvergeHub – Usability Testing or click HERE for the image.

-• Time for final output.
+- Time for final output.
 For a scanner, the final output is a scanned page, for a printer it is a printed page, for a compiler it is compiled code, for video editing or a 3D modeling package it is a rendering time, for a Web page it is load time.
 All of these can be measured and leveraged.

-• Accuracy.
-This is a common benchmark in OCR packages, in spell checkers and grammar programs.
+- Accuracy.
+This is a common benchmark in OCR packages, in spell checkers, and grammar programs.
 It also proved critical with Intel processors (with the rounding error), and with Lotus 123.

 Most software and hardware can benefit from benchmarking.
 You will need to evaluate the critical variables within your category to determine the financial value you can derive from this exercise.
 Some categories like graphics cards live and die by benchmarking, others see a marginal benefit.
 The extent of value in your category will determine how many resources you can apply to this effort.